SergePletnev/JS_Module_3/README.md

 # TODO app
 Application for your notes.
 Using it you can perform the following operations with your notes:
--add new note,
+- Add new note
--read note by title
+- Read note by title
--remove by title
+- Remove by title
--list all notes
+- List all notes
--read notes from xlsx file
+- Read notes from xlsx file
--write notes to xlsx file
+- Write notes to xlsx file
--update title or body of the selected note
+- Update title or body of the selected note
--sort notes by title, title lengh, body length and date
+- Sort notes by title, title lengh, body length and date

 ## Usage
 Note: Aplication should be started in directory containing its files (todo-app).